 Where is the hearing?

-There may be more than one county court in cities.
 In rural areas the county court may be many miles from where you live.
-If you think you will have difficulty getting there you may be able to get the hearing moved to a more convenient court.
+If you think you will have difficulty getting there you can apply to get the hearing moved to a more convenient court.
 Talk to an adviser as soon as you can if you are in this situation.